brian6484/CSKnowledge/Misc/Solve hot parition.md

 ## how to configure cache
 we can do this via **multi-layer caching strategy** to solve the celebrity hotspot problem.
-We wanna avoid hitting the db as much as possible
+We wanna avoid hitting the db as much as possible (Cache Hit Target of >99%).

 ## **Multi-Layer Cache Architecture**